 POWER: POW(T+,µ’) = POW(Test T+ rejects H0;µ’) = Pr(M > M*; µ’), where M is the sample mean and M* is the cut-off for rejection.
 (Since it’s continuous, it doesn’t matter if we write > or ≥.)[i]

 The power against alternatives between the null and the cut-off M* will range from α to .5.
-Power exceeds .5 only once we consider alternatives greater than M*.
-Using one of our power facts, POW(M* + 1(σ/√n)) = .84.
+Power exceeds .5 only once we consider alternatives greater than M*, for these yield negative z values.
+Power fact, POW(M* + 1(σ/√n)) = .84.

 That is, adding one (σ/ √n) unit to the cut-off M* takes us to an alternative against which the test has power = .84.
 So, POW(T+, µ = 3) = .84.
 See this post.

 Reporting (2) is typically of importance in cases of highly sensitive tests, but I think it should always accompany a rejection to avoid making mountains out of molehills.
-(Only (2) should be custom-tailored to the outcome not the cut-off.)
+(However, in my view, (2) should be custom-tailored to the outcome not the cut-off.)
 In the case of statistical insignificance, (2) is essentially ordinary power analysis.
 (In that case, the interest may be to avoid making molehills out of mountains.)
 Power analysis, applied to insignificant results, is especially of interest with low-powered tests.
 For example, failing to find a statistically significant increase in some risk may at most rule out (substantively) large risk increases.
 It might not allow ruling out risks of concern.
-Naturally, that’s a context-dependent consideration, often stipulated in regulatory statutes.
+Naturally, what counts as a risk of concern is a context-dependent consideration, often stipulated in regulatory statutes.

 Rule (2) also provides a way to distinguish values within a 1-α confidence interval (instead of choosing a given confidence level and then reporting CIs in the dichotomous manner that is now typical).

-At present, power analysis is only used to interpret negative results–and there it is often confused with “retrospective power” (what I call shpower).
-Again, confidence bounds could be, but they are not now, used to this end (but rather the opposite [iii]).
+At present, power analysis is only used to interpret negative results–and there it is often called “retrospective power”, which is a fine term, but it’s often defined as what I call shpower).
+Again, confidence bounds could be, but they are not now, used to this end [iii].